 Nothing strikes more fear into a tech professional than the prospect of a technical interview.
 Being challenged by the blank slate of a whiteboard while an interviewer waits for you to prove you’re a 10x-er is enough to make any developer consider switching careers to an artisan cheesemaker.
-In this article, we will explore how to prepare for that challenge, so you don’t have to move out to the country (where Netflix still has to buffer before each episode).
+In this article, we will explore how to prepare for a technical interview, so you don’t have to move out to the country (where Netflix still has to buffer before each episode).

 Since this topic has been explored in depth before, we’ll take a more modern approach by providing universal advice that applies to candidates interviewing at a tech giant like Google, a fast-moving startup, or a run-of-the-mill SMB far outside of the valley.
 I’ll explain why memorizing algorithms and practicing coding are only part of the picture, and ultimately help you focus on the blind spots that often trip candidates up and potentially cost you an offer.

-Now, let’s now take the time to dive in and get prepared for that interview.
+Now, let’s now take the time to dive in and get prepared for that coding interview.

 Types of Technical Interviews

 The tech industry is known for having one of the most varied and challenging sets of technical interview formats.
 These formats can generally be broken down into two categories, academic and practical: